One dead, others injured in shooting during Kansas City Super Bowl parade

 “Anyone nearby needs to leave the area as quickly and safely as possible to facilitate treatment of the shooting victims,” the police department for Kansas City, Missouri, said in a social media post.

-Before the shooting, the day was one of jubilation, as Kansas City residents lined the streets to cheer on the Chiefs, an American football team, after their second victory in a row at the annual Super Bowl.
+Before the shooting, the day was one of jubilation, as Kansas City residents lined the streets to cheer on the Chiefs, an American football team, after their second consecutive victory at the annual Super Bowl championship games.

-The event is the culmination of the National Football League’s playoff season and results in one team walking away with the coveted Vince Lombardi Trophy.
+The event is the culmination of the National Football League’s (NFL) playoff season and results in one team walking away with the coveted Vince Lombardi Trophy.

 At Sunday’s Super Bowl game, the Chiefs came from behind to beat the San Francisco 49ers in a squeaker of a game that was ultimately decided in overtime.